 - Refrigerate—store in an airtight container and refrigerate for up to 4 days.

-- Freeze—wrap the pork in plastic wrap then in double layers of aluminum foil.
+- Freeze—wrap the pork in plastic wrap and then in double layers of aluminum foil.
 Freeze for up to 3 months.
 Allow the ribs to defrost in the refrigerator 24 hours before reheating.

 - To reheat—microwave at short intervals in a covered plate or container until the ribs are heated through.
 If reheating in the oven, place the ribs in a baking pan equipped with a rack.
 Add some hot water to the bottom of the pan to keep the pork moist.
 Don’t let the water level touch the ribs.
 Cover tightly with foil and bake in a preheated 350° F oven until heated through.